Primary Rainbows

 A viewer may also be able to see an entire rainbow while on a mountain, if there is enough rain between the viewer and the distant background.

 Here is a real life view of what a rainbow from a mountain top looks like!
-Part of the land is covering the raindrops, but a lot is visible.
+Part of the land is infront of the raindrops, but a lot is visible.

 Note that rainbows are always near perfect circles, they cannot be seen from an angle like they are in these diagrams, since the observer is always directly between the sun and antisolar point.